apache/cassandra-java-driver/features/pooling/README.md

 If you're using protocol v2 and the load is often less than core * 128, your pools are underused and you could get away with less core connections.

+#### Tuning protocol v3 for very high throughputs

+As mentioned above, the default pool size for protocol v3 is core = max = 1.
+This means all requests to a given node will share a single connection, and therefore a single Netty I/O thread.

+There is a corner case where this I/O thread can max out its CPU core and become a bottleneck in the driver; in our benchmarks, this happened with a single-node cluster and a high throughput (approximately 80K requests / second).

+It's unlikely that you'll run into this issue: in most real-world deployments, the driver connects to more than one node, so the load will spread across more I/O threads.
+However if you suspect that you experience the issue, here's what to look out for:

+* the driver throughput plateaus but the process does not appear to max out any system resource (in particular, overall CPU usage is well below 100%);
+* one of the driver's I/O threads maxes out its CPU core.
+You can see that with a profiler, or OS-level tools like `pidstat -tu` on Linux.
+  I/O threads are called `<cluster_name>-nio-worker-<n>`, unless you're injecting your own `EventLoopGroup` with `NettyOptions`.

+The solution is to add more connections per node.
+To ensure that additional connections get created before you run into the bottleneck,
+either:

+* set core = max;
+* keep core = 1, but adjust [maxRequestsPerConnection][mrpc] and
+  [newConnectionThreshold][nct] so that enough connections are added by the time you reach the bottleneck.

 [result_set_future]:http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/ResultSetFuture.html
 [pooling_options]:http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html